Send transcripts to the following address:

 All lower division (freshman and sophomore level) college courses on your official college transcript will be evaluated and entered on your Barton transcript as transfer courses equivalent to courses offered at Barton.
 Transfer credit entered on any student's Barton academic history cannot be removed.
-Check your PAWS account to review your transfer course credit, especially if you have credit coming from multiple sources.
+Check your PAWS account regularly to review your transfer course credit, especially if you have credit coming from multiple sources.

 Barton accepts transfer credit earned at regionally accredited colleges in the United States.
 Transfer credits will be accepted from colleges and universities starting from the year they are accredited or hold candidacy status with the North Central Association of Colleges and Schools, Middle States Association of Colleges and Schools, New England Association of Colleges and Schools, Northwest Association of Colleges and Schools, Southern Association of Colleges and Schools, and the Western Association of Colleges and Schools.